SmartBear/readyapi-testengine-maven-plugin/README.md

 to the target directory, instead they will run directly from the source directory.
 * reportTarget : the folder to which a junit-report.xml file will be generated (as can be processed by the surefire plugin), defaults to ${basedir}/target/surefire-reports
+* environment : if you're submitting existing SoapUI/Ready!API project files this allows you to select which environment to target
+* async : toggle if tests should be executed asynchronously - default is false which will wait for tests to finish to be able to create test-reports.
+Setting this to true will disable reporting functionality, but allow you to specify an optional callback that will be called by the TestServer with test results when they are finished.
+* callback : an optional url to call with finished test results if async is set to true

 Specifying a skipApiTests system property will bypass this plugin altogether.